PPG Industries (NYSE:PPG) Issues Q3 Earnings Guidance

-PPG Industries (NYSE:PPG – Get Free Report) updated its third quarter earnings guidance on Thursday.
+PPG Industries (NYSE:PPG – Get Free Report) issued an update on its third quarter earnings guidance on Thursday morning.
 The company provided EPS guidance of $2.10-$2.20 for the period, compared to the consensus EPS estimate of $2.29.
 PPG Industries also updated its FY24 guidance to $8.15-$8.30 EPS.

-PPG Industries (NYSE:PPG – Get Free Report) last posted its quarterly earnings data on Friday, April 19th.
-The specialty chemicals company reported $1.86 earnings per share for the quarter, hitting the consensus estimate of $1.86.
-The business had revenue of $4.31 billion during the quarter, compared to the consensus estimate of $4.43 billion.
+PPG Industries (NYSE:PPG – Get Free Report) last issued its quarterly earnings data on Friday, April 19th.
+The specialty chemicals company reported $1.86 EPS for the quarter, meeting analysts’ consensus estimates of $1.86.
+The firm had revenue of $4.31 billion for the quarter, compared to analysts’ expectations of $4.43 billion.
 PPG Industries had a net margin of 7.74% and a return on equity of 22.98%.
-The company’s quarterly revenue was down 1.6% compared to the same quarter last year.
-During the same quarter in the prior year, the company posted $1.82 earnings per share.
-As a group, sell-side analysts expect that PPG Industries will post 8.42 EPS for the current year.
+The firm’s revenue was down 1.6% on a year-over-year basis.
+During the same period in the prior year, the company earned $1.82 EPS.
+Equities analysts forecast that PPG Industries will post 8.42 earnings per share for the current fiscal year.

 PPG Industries Increases Dividend

-The business also recently disclosed a quarterly dividend, which will be paid on Thursday, September 12th.
-Stockholders of record on Monday, August 12th will be issued a $0.68 dividend.
-This is a boost from PPG Industries’s previous quarterly dividend of $0.65.
-This represents a $2.72 annualized dividend and a dividend yield of 2.07%.
-PPG Industries’s dividend payout ratio (DPR) is 43.92%.

-PPG Industries declared that its Board of Directors has initiated a share repurchase plan on Thursday, April 18th that permits the company to buyback $2.50 billion in shares.
-This buyback authorization permits the specialty chemicals company to purchase up to 8.1% of its shares through open market purchases.
-Shares buyback plans are generally an indication that the company’s board believes its stock is undervalued.
+PPG Industries announced that its Board of Directors has approved a share buyback plan on Thursday, April 18th that allows the company to repurchase $2.50 billion in outstanding shares.
+This repurchase authorization allows the specialty chemicals company to repurchase up to 8.1% of its shares through open market purchases.
+Shares repurchase plans are often an indication that the company’s management believes its shares are undervalued.

-In other news, CEO Timothy M. Knavish bought 2,061 shares of the firm’s stock in a transaction that occurred on Wednesday, May 8th.
-The stock was acquired at an average price of $133.24 per share, with a total value of $274,607.64.
-Following the completion of the purchase, the chief executive officer now directly owns 35,833 shares of the company’s stock, valued at approximately $4,774,388.92.
-The acquisition was disclosed in a filing with the SEC, which is available at this link.
-0.55% of the stock is owned by insiders.
+In related news, CEO Timothy M. Knavish purchased 2,061 shares of the firm’s stock in a transaction on Wednesday, May 8th.
+The shares were bought at an average price of $133.24 per share, for a total transaction of $274,607.64.
+Following the acquisition, the chief executive officer now directly owns 35,833 shares in the company, valued at $4,774,388.92.
+The acquisition was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
+0.55% of the stock is owned by company insiders.

 PPG Industries Company Profile